 Do you hear what we hear?
 It’s the Holiday Pops in Boston.
 Running from December 1 to 24, these concerts from the Boston Symphony Orchestra feature “festive favorites from cultural traditions around the world.”
 It’s a magical music experience that should be on everyone’s holiday bucket list.
 Have children?
-There are six matinee performances (from December 3 to 24) geared specifically toward kids.
+There are several matinee performances geared specifically toward kids.
 These concerts include shorter performances, no intermissions, and the opportunity to visit Santa and eat treats afterward.
-Plus, there’s a Holiday Pops Sensory-Friendly Concert on December 3 at 10:30 am.

 5. ZooLights at the Lincoln Park Zoo | Chicago

 Now here’s a wild idea for a family outing, date night, or photo op with friends.
-Head to the Lincoln Park Zoo through January 1 for a dazzling holiday display!
+Head to the Lincoln Park Zoo from November 17 through January 7 for a dazzling holiday display!
 Each year, Chicago’s most famous zoo celebrates the season with millions of LEDs throughout its grounds.
 Highlights of the event include a Ferris wheel, a light tunnel, and an awe-inspiring light show.
-As the zoo’s website shares, the affordable $5 entry price “helps keep Lincoln Park Zoo free and supports our animal care, community, and conservation work.”
+As the zoo’s website shares, the affordable entry price “helps keep Lincoln Park Zoo free and supports our animal care, community, and conservation work.”

 Concentrating on African Americans in California and the West from 1800 to the present, the California African American Museum (CAAM) is a hub for exploring art, history, and culture.
-Stop by this LA institution on Saturday, December 17 from 1 to 3 pm to celebrate the Kwanzaa principle of Kuumba, which focuses on creativity.
+Stop by this LA institution to celebrate the Kwanzaa principle of Kuumba, which focuses on creativity.